The Brand Continuum

 The proportion problem

-If you strip away the surface detail of a collapsing brand: the misfired campaigns, the confused messaging, the internal tension, what you’re left with is a very simple imbalance.
-The organisation is doing more than it can understand.
-That is the underlying mechanism behind nearly every collapse pattern I’ve seen.
+If you strip away the surface detail of a collapsing brand: the misfired campaigns, the confused messaging, the internal tension, what you’re left with is an imbalance.

 Every organisation operates with two forces, whether it knows it or not: